ZTF666/MyRepos-GitApiV3/ReadMe.md

 ```
 minimal setup required .
-Edit the part where it says {USER_NAME} with yours or someone else and you're done .
+Edit the part where it says {USER_NAME} with yours or someone else's and you're done .

 ```